ensingerphilipp/Wakeword-Sample-Collector/README.md

 1. Agree to use the data and use the microphone.
 2. Press the record button
 3. Record the words displayed for ~ 1.5 Seconds before the recording starts
-4. When the button turns RED the recording has started. --> Speak the givven word
+4. When the button turns RED the recording has started. --> Speak the given word
 5. When the button turns grey again the recording has stopped
 6. Review the words and then upload them via the upload button.